 Supermarkets and Grocery Shopping in Hoi An

-Market shopping in Hoi An is definitely an eye-opening experience, specially if you are simply accustomed to driving down to the local supermarket after work to fill up the cupboards and fridge for the week.
+Market shopping in Hoi An is definitely an eye-opening experience.
+Especially if you are simply accustomed to driving down to the local supermarket after work to fill up the cupboards and fridge for the week.
 We can assure you that that’s not quite how it works here.

 There are two main markets in town.
 The smaller Tiger Market, about a five-minute scooter ride from the old town on Nguyen Dinh Chieu, near the corner of Dinh Tien Hoang, Son Phong.
-This is mostly a local market where you will find a wet market and some good fruit and vegetables, along with a number of mini marts around the edge that have groceries and dry goods available.
+This is mostly for local market shopping where you will find a wet market and some good fruit and vegetables.
+In addition, there are a number of mini marts around the edge that have groceries and dry goods available.

 Hoi An Central Market is big in the fresh produce game.
-This local wet market used to contain the main fish market, where the boats would come in at dawn and unload their catch.
+This local wet market used to contain the main fish market.
+This is where the boats would come in at dawn and unload their catch.
 The space was not big enough though, so it was relocated to about two and a half kilometres down the road to Cam Ha.
-If you’re really serious about seafood, or perhaps planning on opening a large seafood restaurant in the next day or two, then by all means, get down there.
-For any normal-sized seafood purchases, the central market has got you covered.
+If you’re really serious about seafood or perhaps planning on opening a large seafood restaurant in the next day or two, then, by all means, get down there.
+If you’re shopping for any normal-sized seafood purchases, the Central Market has got you covered.

-On Fridays and Saturdays, the markets are even bigger than normal—the whole space in and around the main market area on Bach Dang street will be packed with sellers.
+On Fridays and Saturdays, the markets are even bigger than normal.
+For instance, the whole space in and around the main market area on Bach Dang street will be packed with sellers.
 The boundaries of who sells what and where are a little bit blurred.
-Basically, down by the river is seafood, along the main street on both sides, are the fruits and vegetables.
-In the wet market, all of the butchers and poultry sellers are in the south end of the building, dry goods come next as you move north with the indoor food market at the top (along Tran Phu street).
+Basically, down by the river is seafood, then along the main street on both sides, are the fruits and vegetables.
+In the wet market, all of the butchers and poultry sellers are at the south end of the building.
+Dry goods come next as you move north with the indoor food market at the top (along Tran Phu street).

 Hidden Hint: Get to the markets early for the freshest produce and best people watching.

 There are two reasons to visit the market in the early morning.
-Firstly, the local mums, grandmothers, restaurant owners, and pretty much anyone who plans on cooking a meal that day will be there snatching all the good items, whilst the less motivated are still at home brushing their teeth.
+Firstly, the local mums, grandmothers, restaurant owners, and pretty much anyone who plans on cooking a meal that day will be there snatching all the good items.
+Whilst the less motivated is still at home brushing their teeth.
 The second reason is this—you may have noticed that there is little refrigeration in many of the markets in Southeast Asia.

 Make sure to check fish and meat for freshness.
-The food tends to be very well kept at these markets but it’s always worth checking.
+The food tends to be very well kept at these markets, but it’s always worth checking.
 When selecting fish, it hopefully should still be twitching!
-If not, it should be really slimy, the gills (pull the bony gill flap open and look) should be deep reddish purple, and the eyes should be clear like a teddy bear’s glass eye, not cloudy.
+If not, it should be really slimy, the gills (pull the bony gill flap open and look) should be deep reddish purple.
+The eyes should be clear like a teddy bear’s glass eye, not cloudy.
 For prawns and clams, just smell them, right up close to your nose.
 They should not smell fishy.
 Instead, they should smell just like the ocean, nice and clean.

-A lot of people have a problem with haggling over prices when they first come to Vietnam as it’s not part of your regular routine.
+A lot of foreigners have a problem with haggling over prices when they first come to Vietnam, as it’s not part of your regular routine.
+When shopping at Hoi An’s markets its essential.
 Allow us to give you a few basic hints so you feel a little more comfortable with the process.
 It’s actually a fun game once you get used to it.

-First, remember this isn’t personal.
-Do it with a smile, don’t get angry or insulted.
+Firstly, remember this isn’t personal.
+So do it with a smile, don’t get angry or insulted.
 There are many stalls to buy things from.
 If you don’t like how it’s playing out, simply smile and say “Cam On” which means “Thank you,” and wander off, go to the next stall, and try again.
-Getting angry or excited is a massive no-no in Vietnamese manners, and will just make you look foolish.
+Getting angry or excited is a massive no-no in Vietnamese manners.
+Therefore it will just make you look foolish.

 So get up early, get down to the market, and embrace the chaos!
-Dodge flying scooters like a shopping ninja whilst bargaining with wily old ladies for the choicest morsels and, most importantly, have a sense of humour.
+Dodge flying scooters like a shopping ninja whilst bargaining with wily old ladies for the choicest morsels.
+Most importantly, have a sense of humour.
 You’ll never look back!